datoviz/datoviz/docs/userguide.md

 # User guide

-This user guide targets the Python bindings which closely follow the Datoviz C API.
+This user guide focuses on the Python bindings that closely follow the Datoviz C API.
 The ctypes bindings are auto-generated from the C function signatures.

-To use a Datoviz C function in Python, you typically just need to replace the `dvz_` (functions), `DVZ_` (enumerations), or `Dvz` (structures) prefix with `dvz.` after importing Datoviz with `import datoviz as dvz`.
+To use a Datoviz C function in Python, you typically need to replace the `dvz_` (functions), `DVZ_` (enumerations), or `Dvz` (structures) prefix with `dvz.` after importing Datoviz with `import datoviz as dvz`.

-This user guide is still a work in progress.
-You're strongly advised to look at the [examples](examples.md) (in the `examples/` subfolder in the repository) and the auto-generated [C API reference](api.md) (in `docs/api.md`).
+Please note that this user guide is a work in progress.
+We strongly recommend looking at the [examples](examples.md) (located in the `examples/` subfolder of the repository) and the auto-generated [C API reference](api.md) (found in `docs/api.md`).

 ## Overview